azerion/bluestack-sdk-android/Home.md

 ## Sample Application

-Included is a [MngAds sample app] to use as example and for help on MngAds integration.
+You will find the [MngAds sample app] that was created as an example on how MngAds would be integrated.
 This basic application allows users to test our differents formats.

 ## Start Integrating